 Living in Moldova as an expat

-There are few expats living in Moldova, most of whom are in the country’s capital, Chișinău.
-Moldova's expat population mainly consists of those employed by NGOs, embassies and multinational companies.
+Most of the expats living in Moldova are located in the country’s capital, Chișinău.
+Moldova’s expat population mainly consists of those employed by NGOs, embassies and multinational companies.

 The official language of Moldova is Romanian, but Russian is also widely spoken.
 Expats who have a basic grasp of either of these will find it much easier to settle into life in Moldova and integrate into their new communities.